Mongolia: Enigmatic Wildlife Tours (EWT)

 Day 4: Hustai NP to Ulanbataar

-After another morning s Hustai we pack-up and return to Ulanbataar where the extension draws to a close.
+After another morning in Hustai, we pack-up and return to Ulanbataar where the extension draws to a close

 PACE: Moderate.
 Finding open country species is not dependent on extremely early starts.
-However, we will have a few earlier starts to look for certain birds.
-Breakfast is typically served around 7:00am.
+However, we will have a few earlier starts to look for certain birds and take advantage of the cooler early morning air, or sometimes do a dawn night-drive.
+Breakfast is typically served around 6:00-7:00am.
 Mongolia is a huge country, and we do a lot of driving on this tour.
 This is likely to be the most difficult element of the trip, with long days on unpaved and rutted roads.
 However, this is the only way to access the most remote areas with the very best birds and mammals, so it is an unavoidable hardship.
 There will also be a fair amount of night-drives offered to see some of Mongolia’s best nocturnal mammals.
-These will always be optional, so if you would rather get some rest you can easily skip some of them.
+These will always be optional, so if you would rather get some rest, you can easily skip some of them.

 PHYSICAL DIFFICULTY: Moderate.
-You will need to be able to walk at least 3 miles (5 km) per day on average, some of that on mountain trails, although these are not slippery.
+You will need to be able to walk at least 3 miles (5 km) per day on average, some of that on mountain trails, although these are not muddy or slippery, although they may be on uneven or rocky terrain.
 We will walk slowly, especially at altitude.
 Most of the mammals will be searched for from the vehicles or from lookouts.

 CLIMATE: Usually mild to hot (mostly 50°-90°F, 12°-30°C), but it can get cold in the mountains and may even reach freezing on occasion.
 On the open plains it can get very windy, but mostly it is a just a light breeze.

 ACCOMMODATION: This is not a tour for those looking for luxury.
 In Ulanbaatar we stay in good tourist hotels, which have private bathrooms, full-time hot water, and 24h electricity.
-While off the beaten track (much of the tour) we will be camping in basic gers, which are nomadic Mongol-style huts.
+We will also stay at simple hotels in the towns of Altai (Day 9) and Bayankhongor (Day 14).
+While off the beaten track (much of the tour) we will be staying in basic Gers (yurts), which are nomadic Mongol-style huts.
 These will have beds, a wash basin and heater.
 The bathrooms and dining facilities are separate, and fairly basic.
-Warm water is often available, or can be arranged.
-There will be limited electricity when we stay in the gers.
-In the remote Gobi-A and Tost reserves we will be in A-frame tents in very basic conditions.
+Warm water is often available or can be arranged.
+There will be very limited electricity when we stay in the gers.
+In the remote Gobi area, and on our returnto Ulanbataar (Days 7-16), we spend most nights in simple A-frame tents in very basic conditions, with mats and sleeping bags.
 We will have solar-shower facilities and camp toilets.

 FOOD: Food will mostly be local stews, potatoes, and simple salads.
 Although vegetarians can be catered for, in general the choices of food in these remote locations are rather limited.
 If you have strict dietary requirements, please speak to the office before booking.